 Initiated because the member or executive has violated section 5.1 after receiving a first tier warning relative to a particular action or behavior.

-The Vice President Human Resources will be responsible for contacting the executive or member and facilitating training or suggesting best practices on how to correct the issues of concern.
+The Vice President and President will be responsible for contacting the executive or member and facilitating training or suggesting best practices on how to correct the issues of concern.

-The Vice President Human Resources must address all complaints in writing by formulating an action plan and timeline to correct any issues involving executives or members within fourteen (14) calendar days.
+The Vice President and President must address all complaints in writing by formulating an action plan and timeline to correct any issues involving executives or members within fourteen (14) calendar days.

-The executive or member accused of violating section 5.1 will be given fourteen (14) calendar days from receiving the Vice President Human Resources’ written response to demonstrate progress or correction of behavior.
+The executive or member accused of violating section 5.1 will be given fourteen (14) calendar days from receiving the Vice President and President written response to demonstrate progress or correction of behavior.

 5.3.3 Third tier: